Host Home Provider Aims to Strengthen Community and Communication for Members of Deaf Community

-When Peggy leaves the home, a team of respite workers who are Deaf and fluent in signing will be available to support the individuals who live there.
+When Peggy leaves the home, she can call on respite workers who are Deaf and fluent in signing to support the individuals who live there.

 As a Host Home provider, Peggy strives to both meet individuals’ needs at home and to support a fulfilling social life that best suits their interests.

 Her sign language career helped her build a strong network of friends and organizations within the Deaf and Hard of Hearing community — connections she is eager to share.